 The Avengers 2

-Apparently, Joss Whedon had the idea for Avengers 2 while he was still writing the first film.
-Ever since that film unleashed its massiveness all over cinema screens, making over a billion dollars at the global box office in the process, we've been told that he has a different answer to the question of “How do you top that?”
+Apparently, Joss Whedon had the idea for Avengers 2 while he was still writing the first movie.
+Ever since that movie unleashed its massiveness all over movie theater screens, making over a billion dollars at the global box office in the process, we’ve been told that he has a different answer to the question of “How do you top that?”

 “By not trying to”, Whedon told SFX last year.
 “By being smaller.
 More personal, more painful.
 By being the next thing that should happen to these characters, and not just a rehash of what seemed to work the first time.
 By having a theme that is completely fresh and organic to itself.”

 That sounds like Whedon all over.
 We’ve learned more as time has gone by, but the basics are that we can presume that Robert Downey Jr, Chris Evans, Chris Hemsworth, Mark Ruffalo, Scarlett Johansson, Jeremy Renner and Samuel L Jackson will all return in some capacity.

 That’s not to say that the line-up won’t change.
 The telling “Tony Stark Will Return” caption at the very end of Iron Man 3 suggests that while we might see Downey playing his most popular character again in this sequel, he might not be suiting up this time around – after all, S.H.I.E.L.D wanted him as a consultant at one point.

 New characters may join in the fun too.
 Whedon has already promised that we’ll see characters who are brother and sister, which has led many to believe that Quicksilver and the Scarlet Witch will join the Avengers‘ roster in the sequel.
 We also wonder if they’re saving Ant-Man, one of the founding members of the Avengers in the comics, until after his solo movie (more on which later).